RaphaelSilva/price-intelligence-system/README.md

 # price-intelligence-system
-Get prices and tax from web store and processe better oportunites
+Get prices and tax from web store and processe better oportunites of products

 # using UV
 '''sh